 - In Luke 7, Jesus encounters the widow of Nain whose only son has just died.
 He had compassion on her and gave her back her son alive.

 - In John 19, when Jesus is about to breathe his last, he takes care for his mother and instructs John to bring her into his home.

 Looking at the whole testimony of Scripture, we see that God sees mothers.
 He knows their needs and hears their cries not only for themselves but for their children.
 Let us not despair or be discouraged as we continually pray for our children.
 He see us and hears us!
-And this should not be a surprise to us because the testimony of Scripture also uses mothering imagery to describe God.
+And this should not be a surprise to us because there are Scriptures that use mothering imagery to describe God.
 He is the one who gave birth to his people (Deut.
 32:18), who taught them to walk (Hos.
 11:3), who will never forget them (Is.
 49:15-16), and who seeks to comfort them as a mother comforts her children (Is.
 66:13).